-Salmon abundance for both fry and parr was low; at most sites salmon were absent and where present they are classified as very poor or poor.
+Salmon abundance for both fry and parr was low; at most sites salmon were absent and where present they are classified as very poor.
 Fry are the least mobile life stage and it is therefore valid to assume that their population is strongly influenced by local conditions (Dugdale et al., 2006).
-The site 'Greenholme Beck' in the Coniston and Crake catchment had the highest density of salmon fry recorded across South Cumbria at a density of twenty per 100m (no parr were present at this site).
-Rydal beck had the highest density of salmon parr, at a density nine parr per 100m-2 (fry were also present at this site at twenty one fry per 100m-2).
+The site 'Yewtree Lower' in the Coniston and Crake catchment had the highest density of salmon fry recorded across South Cumbria at a density of three 100m-2 (no parr were present at this site).
+Rydal beck had the highest density of salmon parr, at a density of one 100m-2 (fry were also present at this site at less than one fry 100m-2).